SkylerJohnson102020/reading-notes/301/read14a.md

     - Keeping a vibrant working communinity that matches the same vibrancy of the user-base ensures a well rounded, stronger company to meet all needs of their users.

+## Things I want to know more section

+    - What are smaller companies doing in general for this?
+We are only seeing the larger companies.
+Are they making an equal effort?

 [code301 Reading Notes](/301/code301Table.md)